Make a Movie Poster in Photoshop

 The Poster Font

-Ever wonder what font all modern movie poster use for their credits section?
+Ever wonder what font all modern movie posters use for their credits section?
 You can get it here or you can mimic it by narrowing the width and spacing between letters on several Sans Serif fonts.